 Real options models are based on the concept of investing now to create opportunities for the future.
 This model analyzes a potential project in terms of options it generates for a firm in the future.
-The investment may or may not be profitable or beneficial in the near future.
+The investment may or may not be profitable or beneficial.